 The first is that some of their problems are with secured debts, and they want to keep the collateral.
 For example, if the bankruptcy filing is triggered by a mortgage foreclosure, Chapter 7 may delay the process, but it won’t provide a long-term solution.
 In a Chapter 13 plan, the past-due balance can often be rolled into the repayment plan, offering an opportunity to save the house.

 The other is the need to protect non-exempt assets.
 In a Chapter 7 case, the bankruptcy trustee can take assets to put toward paying creditors.
 But, many types of property are exempt in bankruptcy, meaning that the trustee can’t take them.
-In Michigan, you can choose whether to apply state exemptions or federal exemptions.
-Your bankruptcy attorney can help you determine which set of exemptions best protects you, depending on the type of assets you own, their value, and your top priorities.
+In Michigan, exempt property includes:

 Before filing for Chapter 7 bankruptcy, an individual or couple must complete a credit counseling session with an approved agency.
 Congress added this requirement in 2005 to ensure that people filing bankruptcy had considered all of their options and were aware of both the pros and cons of bankruptcy.
 It quickly became apparent that by the time most people were considering bankruptcy and the credit counseling requirement kicked in, bankruptcy was the best answer for most.
 Several studies have concluded that the pre-bankruptcy credit counseling requirement isn’t beneficial to most filers.
 But, the law hasn’t changed.
 With very limited exceptions, a consumer bankruptcy case filed without a credit counseling certificate will be dismissed.